amirul-ic/chatbot/README.md

-# Chat with FAQ Section
+# Chatbot with customer data source - Chat with FAQ Section

 This objective is to create a chatbot using a **custom data source** and GPT-3.5 engine.  <br>